pmelsted/bifrost/doc/tutorial/Intro.md

 To remove a substring, you must remove the unitig entirely and re-insert the unitig parts that came before and after the substring.

-## Building the graph from a dataset

 ## Storing unitigs identity

-A recurrent question is 'How do I save a unitig identifier or its position in the graph?' which is mostly the same as 'Can I access a unitig in the graph using an identifier'.
-With that regard, graphs in Bifrost are like hash tables (type `map`) in C++: You cannot access keys using an identifier or a position but you can access them using an iterator.
-Let assume that for the purpose of your program, you want to save the reference unitig of a `UnitigMap` object `um` where you found your *k*-mer `km`:
+A recurrent question is 'How do I save a unitig identifier or its position in the graph?' which is mostly the same as 'Can I access a unitig in the graph using an identifier?'.
+With that regard, graphs in Bifrost are like hash tables (type `map`) in C++: You cannot access elements of the data structure with an identifier or a position but you can access them using an iterator.
+Let assume that for the purpose of your program, you want to "save" a reference to unitig represented by a `UnitigMap` object `um`:
 ```cpp
 vector<UnitigMap<>> v_um;

 v_um.push_back(um);
 ```

 That is the closest equivalent of storing an iterator, quick and fast.
-However, beware that same as for a `vector` or a `map` object, if you decide to modify the graph (adding or removing a sequence) afterwards, the stored `UnitigMap` will be broken and it will not point anymore to a valid location in the graph.
+Beware that same as for `vector` and `map` iterators in C++, the `UnitigMap` object is only valid and functional as long as you do **not** modify the data structure.
 Using the stored `UnitigMap` object after modifying the graph is undefined behavior and your program might very well crash.
-The reason for that is that when you modify the graph, it is automatically re-compacted: some unitigs might split or merge.
+The reason is that Bifrost automatically re-compacts the graph after modification: some unitigs might split or merge.
 Hence, the unitig pointed out by the stored `UnitigMap` object might look different or just not exist anymore in the graph.

 There is another way to store unitig identitiers or positions which will be ideal in a number of situations.
 Remember that each *k*-mer in the graph occur in **at most** one unitig.
 Which means that a *k*-mer can be used as an identifier for a unitig:
 ```cpp